MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-This project creates a platform for AI agents to invest in a simulated stock market.
-I built three types of AI investors — fully autonomous, human-in-the-loop, and an interactive chatbot — all powered by OpenAI's Agents SDK and gpt-4o-mini.
-The agents connect to a custom-built market simulation through an AWS-hosted Model Context Protocol server, making investment decisions that are evaluated using key performance metrics.
-The entire system serves as a laboratory for testing how AI agents perform with tools, with all their triumphs and failures visualized through a dynamic Power BI dashboard.
+This project establishes a robust platform for AI agents to participate in a simulated stock market environment.
+I engineered three distinct AI investor prototypes—fully autonomous, human-in-the-loop, and an interactive chatbot—all powered by OpenAI's Agents SDK and gpt-4o-mini.
+These agents interface with a custom-built market simulation via an AWS-hosted Model Context Protocol server, enabling data-driven investment decisions evaluated through key performance metrics.
+The comprehensive system functions as a controlled laboratory for assessing AI agent performance with various tools, with all outcomes visualized via a dynamic Power BI dashboard.

 ## **Loan Fraud Detection ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Loan_Fraud_Detection_Project))**